Copy-House/copy-house.github.io/landing/content-strategy-agency-lp.md

     alt: "Another alt text"

 contact:
-  heading: "No more half cooked content.
+  heading: "No more half-cooked content.
 Chat to us today and wave goodbye to mediocrity."
   description: "Our initial discovery is always free and without obligation.
 Contact us today to unlock genuine commercial opportunities from your content strategy and copywriting delivery."

 ---